RISElabQueens/analyzing-shared-conversation/Engaging-with-AI/readme.md

 1. Clone the repository by running
 2. Run ```pip install -r requirements.txt```
 3. To run the notebooks of RQ1 and RQ2, make sure you have jupyter/jupyterlab installed in your machine.

+### Tables with Links to PR
+In this repo, we attached a pdf document detailing the Table 1, 2 and 3 from the paper, including the links to the referenced PRs in the “Examples” column of the tables.